RU student in library by Brian Thomas

 Transferring Credits-the full details:

-Transferring credit hours for a Rockford University degree program is subject to these regulations:
+Transferring credit hours for a Rockford University degree program is subject to these policies:

 • Official transcripts of all previous collegiate study must be submitted.
 All coursework (outside of a compact agreement) with grades of “C” or better (grades of “C–” are not accepted) from regionally accredited colleges and universities will be evaluated and, if applicable to a bachelor’s degree, applied to the student’s degree plans.